 Fall migration, but it’s still summer you say?
-Well not according to the birds.
+Well, not according to the birds.
 The early signs of fall migration are already upon us, as the first groups of shorebirds have arrived in the Ottawa area.
 Warblers won’t be long behind them, so it’s time to start taking advantage of this wonderful time of year.
 Birds make short stopovers to refuel before continuing on their journey south for winter.
-But, most don’t hang around for long so the trick is to time your birding outing to coincide with the arrival of a new group of migrants.
+But, most don’t hang around for long so the trick is to time your birding outing to coincide with the arrival of new groups of migrants.

 Fall Migration Tip #1: Weather Forecasts are Your Friend

 I try to get out just after a storm or unsettled weather as migrants can be forced to stop their journey during inclement weather.
 Strong winds from the north and cold fronts are other things to look for.
-Birds prefer to fly south with the wind at their backs.
-Yesterday in Ottawa it was 30°C (86°F), humid and raining.
-This morning the temperature had dropped down to 10°C (50°F) with strong northerly winds.
-These are the perfect conditions to head out and look for migrants!
-If you’re lucky you’ll happen upon a “fall-out” where hundreds of migrants stop in one location (normally due to bad weather).
+Birds prefer to fly south with the wind at their backs and cold temperatures entice them to start heading south.
+If you’re lucky you’ll happen upon a fallout where hundreds of migrants stop in one location (normally due to bad weather).

-Fall Migration Tip #3: Decide what type of migrant you’re looking for and chose the appropriate location.
+Fall Migration Tip #3: Decide which type of migrant you’re looking for and choose the appropriate location

-The two groups of migrating birds I spend most of my time looking for in the fall are songbirds (mostly warblers, flycatchers, vireos, thrushes and sparrows) and shorebirds.
-Songbirds are generally found in forested areas and even better if it’s a forest along the banks of a large body of water.
+From now through September, the migrants to focus on are songbirds (warblers, flycatchers, vireos, thrushes and sparrows) and shorebirds.
+Songbirds will generally be found in forested areas and, even better, if it’s a forest along the banks of a large body of water.
 After crossing the body of water, migrants will need to rest at the first suitable place they find.
 For shorebirds, you want mud flats.
 This can sometimes be tricky with fluctuating water levels… what’s a mud flat today can be covered with water tomorrow.
-For this reason I don’t go looking for shorebirds after a large rainfall – this is the time to look for songbirds!

-Later on during migration (October-November), I also look for migrating waterfowl along waterways and for raptors at hawk watch sites.
+Later on during fall migration (October-early December), I also look for migrating waterfowl along waterways, raptors at hawk watch sites and gulls along shorelines.

-Fall Migration Tip #4: Take pictures of the birds you see to help you identify them later.
+Fall Migration Tip #4: Take pictures to help with identification

 Fall Migration Tip #5: Keep Calm and Fall-out On!

 Birding during fall migration can be an adrenaline-filled frenzy.
-If you happen upon a birding location during a migrant fall-out the trees can be “dripping” with birds.
+If you happen upon a birding location during a fallout, the trees can be “dripping” with birds.
 And these birds don’t sit still!
 It can be overwhelming and you don’t know where to look first.
-My suggestion is to pick one bird and stick with it for a couple of minutes.
+My suggestion is to pick one bird and stick with it.
 Follow the moving branches, anticipate where it might pop out next and be ready with your camera!
 Try to ignore all the other moving branches around you until you decide to move on from the bird you have chosen.
 Otherwise you can end up looking left, right, up, down and never actually seeing much.